 - Collection (must create a new column, can be left blank)

 Enter the name of the collection you want to add this product to.
-If the collection does not already exist, one will be created for you.
+If it is an existing automatic collection, then the product needs to meet the conditions for the collection.
+If the collection does not already exist, then one will be created for you.
 You can only add a product to one collection using this method.

 Create your product CSV file